 They're one of those perfect summer snacks: crunchy, fresh, light, and (best of all) oven- and stovetop-free.

-These stuffed snap peas make great appetizers, but in my opinion it is also totally acceptable to eat them all by yourself for lunch.
+These stuffed snap peas make great appetizers (they're also a fun addition to a summer cheese plate!), but in my opinion it is also totally acceptable to eat them all by yourself for lunch.
 Or dinner.
 Or dessert.
-Or as an accompaniment to some really terrible reality TV show you just discovered on Netflix and immediately watched a whole season of because hey, it’s Sunday and hey, you haven’t gotten out of your pajamas and hey, you just made some really great stuffed snap peas and the world is officially your oyster.
+Or as an accompaniment to some really terrible reality TV show you just discovered on Netflix and immediately watched a whole season of because hey, it's Sunday and hey, you haven't gotten out of your pajamas and hey, you just made some really great stuffed snap peas and the world is officially your oyster.

 This is also a great make-ahead option for all those summer potlucks.
 Split the snap peas and mix the cheese filling up to three days ahead of time, and then pipe the cheese into the peas whenever you're ready to serve.
 The most time-consuming thing here is splitting the peas - and even that takes just 8 minutes or so.